 Impairment losses and any subsequent reversals are recognized in profit and loss.
-Impairment losses are reversed only if the circumstances giving rise to them have ceased to exist.
+Impairment losses are reversed only if the circumstances that gave rise to the impairment cease to exist.
 Goodwill impairment losses are not reversed.
 Any such reversal is limited to the carrying amount that would have been determined had no impairment loss been recognized for the asset in question.

-Notes to the financial statements for the year ended December 31, 2022 (Thousands of euros)
+Notes to the financial statements for the year ended December 31, 2023 (Thousands of euros)